-As you can see traditional German food is heavy and meat-focused, which can affect your body in a bad way.
-Germans also love carbs in form of different bread and bier, actually, they even drink beer with bread (brezel)!
+As you can see, traditional German food is heavy and meat-focused, which can affect your body in a bad way.
+Germans also love carbs in the form of different bread and bier.
+Actually, they even drink beer with bread (brezel)!

-If you go all in and try all beers you can and constantly grab food on festivals and events (which happens in Germany each second day all over the country) weight gain can be guaranteed.
+If you go all in and try all beers you can and constantly grab food at festivals and events (which happens in Germany each second day all over the country), weight gain can be guaranteed.

 Although I somehow managed not to add any pound, most probably my young age was reason for this.

 Be careful, particularly with wheat beer (Weizen), it has more calories and nutrients than other beers.
 For this reason, Germans say 2 Weizen equivalent one meal.

 The healthiest way to eat in Germany is to cook your own food, thanks to discounts supermarkets vegetables and fruits are affordable.